ONEIL CRUZ, SHORTSTOP

 The Dodgers moved Cruz aggressively up to full-season ball, where he played the season at age 17.
 Overall, he struggled, which isn’t surprising given his age and experience.
 He did show a good deal of improvement after posting a dismal 133/189/169 line in April, and the power started to emerge.
 He had a lot of trouble with LHPs, putting up just a .504 OPS against them and .693 against RHPs.
 The Dodgers gave Cruz 46 starts at third and 30 at short.
 Again, not surprisingly, he had error problems at both positions.
 After the trade, the Pirates played him exclusively at third except for three innings at short.
 He committed eight errors in just 15 games at third.
 That left him with a cringeworthy .828 fielding percentage on the season.
 At the plate, he continued along the same lines, showing great power potential but struggling to put the bat on the ball.

 Cruz returned to West Virginia and had a breakout season.
 He got off to a slow start, going 5-for-37 with 18 strikeouts in his first ten games.
 He then posted an OPS of .879 in May and 1.025 in June, before cooling off in July.
 Cruz missed most of August with a hip injury.
 He struck out once every three at-bats in April, but less than once every four and a half after that.
-He seems to have toned down but still hit for good power.
+He seems to have toned down his swing, but still hit for good power.
 He hammered LHPs for a 1.015 OPS, compared to .778 against RHPs.
 His play at short was a different matter, as he had 33 errors and didn’t show great range.
 At 6’6″ — and many people believe he’s actually an inch or two taller than that — he’s not likely to be able to move all that quickly, despite his athleticism.
 No observers outside the Pirates seem to believe he can stay at short.

 |Signing Bonus: $950,000